Occala/netcode.notes/ShiftingOrigin/README.md

 At this time, we shift objects back by this amount.
 This includes dynamic objects (other vehicles, the player's own vehicle) and things like terrain/environmental features.
 We also increment Player 1's virtual position by 1 on the x component

 I prefer interpreting the position of terrain personally, rather than doing an incremental shift each time (which i reserve for dynamic objects typically), because I'm wary of accumulating error simply from shifting the terrain around.
-In practice, this is probably not a large concern if you keep sane threshold shifts and don't have an especially large environment
+In practice, this is probably not a large concern if you keep sane threshold shifts and don't have an especially large environment.

-Interpreting involves caching the absolute position of a static object and upon shifting, interpreting where it is relative to the local player's virtual offset.
+Interpreting the position post-shift involves caching the absolute position of a static object at editor-time or early into your startup.
+Then, upon shifting, interpreting where it is relative to the local player's virtual offset.
 More on that later though

 Player 1 ends up at 50, 0, 0 positionally, with a virtual coordinate of 1, 0, 0